ismawno/onyx/README.md

 The most straightforward way of using Onyx is through a standalone window.
 It is also the most versatile and customizable, as it gives you explicit control of the frame loop, but lacks out of the box features such as ImGui or ImPlot, which must be setup manually.
 Window management can be deferred to application objects (see [Applications](#applications)).

 Onyx supports the usage of multiple windows.
-Each of them is independent and can be run in different threads.
-The [multi window application](#multi-window-application) uses and manages multiple windows automatically for you.
+Each of them is independent to an extent, and can be run on different threads as long as they use different queues.
+The `Application` class may handle multiple windows for you.
+Control the maximum amount of windows with `ONYX_MAX_WINDOWS`.
+If set to 1, the API to open/close additional windows will be disabled.

 Creating an Onyx window looks like this:

 **Please note that, while all examples should pretty much work as-is, treat them as pseudocode.
 Onyx is under constant change and maintaining these examples in plain text may introduce errors.
-To check a working version of pretty much all of the examples in this README, check ()

-**Please note that, while all examples should pretty much work as-is, treat them as pseudocode.
-Onyx is under constant change and maintaining these examples in plain text may introduce errors.
-To check a working version of pretty much all of the examples in this README, check [this file](https://github.com/ismawno/onyx/blob/main/demo/hello-world/main.cpp)**
+To check a working version of pretty much all of the examples in this README, take a look at [this file](https://github.com/ismawno/onyx/blob/main/demo/hello-world/main.cpp)**

 ```cpp
 Onyx::Window window({.Name = "Standalone Hello, World!", .Width = 800, .Height = 600});